- Written by Dr.Mehmet Demircioglu

 Yes, you can have a hair transplant if you have gray or white hair, as long as your donor area is strong enough and your overall plan is medically sensible.
-Hair that has lost pigment is not automatically weak hair.
+Hair that has lost pigment is not necessarily weak hair.
 The decision depends on whether the color, thickness, donor supply, hairline design, and future hair loss pattern can be planned in a way that still looks natural years later.

 Does white or silver hair grow normally after a transplant?